Diners Club Charge Cards

 Diners Club Rewards

-Diners Club Privileges
+Diners Club privileges

 These cards give you access to airport lounges and a wide number of special privileges like member deals on a round of golf at some of the finest courses in Australia.
-These types of perks are fun to explore when you’re planning an activity or travelling on holiday.
-There are many privileges and benefits that come when you have a Diner Club charge card.

 How to apply for a Diners Club charge card

-- You're a permanent Australian resident
+- Residency status.
+You must be a permanent Australian resident or citizen.

 - Spend and use.
 Answer some general questions about how you plan to use your Diners Club charge card and approximately how much you plan on spending every month.